Radio You Need To Know

 WYSU-FM continues to be fully committed to undertaking initiatives and establishing partnerships that provide essential community services.
 Some of the services and community benefits facilitated by these partnerships are often beyond the scope of those traditionally associated with public radio stations.

-These partnerships are just three examples of the hundreds of partnerships that WYSU has committed to over the station’s nearly 54-year history.
+These partnerships are just three examples of the hundreds of partnerships that WYSU has committed to over the station’s nearly 55-year history.
 All these partnerships illustrate the station’s devotion to its listeners, to the community at large, and to the general welfare of our entire region.

 Another measurable impact of the value of WYSU’s initiatives and partnerships has been the continued growth and participation on social media platforms, particularly Facebook.
-Because WYSU’s Facebook page is a key way for the station to publicize its initiatives and partnerships, the growth of WYSU’s Facebook community is an indication and measure of our constituents’ enhanced awareness, and of the impact its efforts and events have had upon constituents.
+Because WYSU’s Facebook page is a keyway for the station to publicize its initiatives and partnerships, the growth of WYSU’s Facebook community is an indication and measure of our constituents’ enhanced awareness, and of the impact its efforts and events have had upon constituents.

-Other success indicators are primarily anecdotal, and include: partners who note the response to a story on WYSU; requests for information made available on the air, on the WYSU website, or on social media; and feedback from listeners who attend a WYSU sponsored event, or who visit the station.
+Other success indicators are primarily anecdotal and include: partners who note the response to a story on WYSU; requests for information made available on the air, on the WYSU website, or on social media; and feedback from listeners who attend a WYSU sponsored event, or who visit the station.

-Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2019, and any plans you have made to meet the needs of these audiences during Fiscal Year 2020.
+Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2023, and any plans you have made to meet the needs of these audiences during Fiscal Year 2024.
 If you regularly broadcast in a language other than English, please note the language broadcast.

-WYSU’s diversity, equity and inclusion goal is to cultivate, promote, and preserve a welcoming culture of diversity, equity and inclusion throughout the entire organization and its operation.
+WYSU’s diversity, equity, and inclusion goal is to cultivate, promote, and preserve a welcoming culture of diversity, equity, and inclusion throughout the entire organization and its operation.
 This culture extends to the station’s staff, advisory board, volunteers, listeners, as well as to the station’s programming and community outreach initiatives.

-WYSU is continually striving to enhance the diversity and inclusive scope of its programming by adding programs that explore diverse subject matter not always addressed on mainstream programs, that include a wide array of perspectives and opinions, and have hosts, and feature guests, who represent various cultural and ethnic groups.
+WYSU is continually striving to enhance the diversity and inclusive scope of its programming by adding programs that explore diverse subject matter not always addressed on mainstream programs, that include a wide array of perspectives and opinions, and have hosts and feature guests who represent various cultural and ethnic groups.

 Classical music has been a major format for the station since it first went on the air.
-Classical music has always been defined very broadly at WYSU, frequently crossing over into other music genres, and the music staff has gone much further in the past three years especially, looking to find and present classical music that reaches into the traditions of other cultures not traditionally represented in classical music, and trying to find common ground with other traditions.
+Classical music has always been defined very broadly at WYSU, frequently crossing over into other music genres, and the music staff has gone much further in the past four years especially, looking to find and present classical music that reaches into the traditions of other cultures not traditionally represented in classical music, and trying to find common ground with other traditions.
 The weekend jazz programming is naturally very diverse and attracts an audience that appreciates that.

 There are numerous other channels WYSU uses to reach out to diverse audiences.